zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

    Name it whatever you like (*e.g.,* ``zammad``).
 You will need the label later, so don't forget it.

-6. Add your new Twitter app in Zammad
+6. Add Your New Twitter App in Zammad
 -------------------------------------

 .. figure:: /images/channels/zammad_connect_twitter_app1.png